Online Semiparametric Regression via Sequential Monte Carlo: Illustrations

 where $\betazTrue=-7.5$ and $\betaoTrue=9.36$.
 Of interest here are the posterior density functions of the coefficient parameters

 where $\bxcurr$ and $\bycurr$ are the current predictor and response vectors as the data stream in according to

 We warmed up both Algorithm \ref{alg:onlineSMCforGLM} of the present paper and Algorithm 5 of Luts \textit{et al.} (2014) with a sample size of $\nwarm=100$ and terminated at $n=500$.
-As a ``gold standard'' we also obtain the batch Monte Carlo Markov chain fits to each of the $n=100,101,\ldots,500$ data sets using the package \textsf{rstan} (Guo \textit{et al.}, 2023) within the \textsf{R} computing environment (R Core Team, 2023).
-A movie in the supplemental material \footnote{Currently the movie is on the web-page: \texttt{http://matt-wand.utsacademics.info/MOWmovies.html}} of this article displays and compares the approximations of $\pDens(\beta_0|\bxcurr,\bycurr)$ and $\pDens(\beta_1|\bxcurr,\bycurr)$.
+As a ``gold standard'' we also obtain the batch Monte Carlo Markov chain fits to each of the $n=100,101,\ldots,500$ data sets using the package \textsf{rstan} (Guo \textit{et al.}, 2023) within the \textsf{R} computing environment (\textsf{R} Core Team, 2024).
+A movie in the supplemental material \footnote{Currently the movie is on the web-page: \texttt{http://matt-p-wand.net/MOWmovies.html}} of this article displays and compares the approximations of $\pDens(\beta_0|\bxcurr,\bycurr)$ and $\pDens(\beta_1|\bxcurr,\bycurr)$.
 Figure \ref{fig:logisRegCompar} shows four frames of the movie for $n\in\{200,300,400,500\}$ and the parameter $\beta_1$.
-The approximations to the $\pDens(\beta_j|\bxcurr,\bycurr)$ based on batch Markov chain Monte Carlo and online sequential Monte Carlo are displayed using frequency polygons as described in Appendix \ref{sec:freqPoly} with bin width rule (\ref{eq:fpBWrule}).
+The approximations to the $\pDens(\beta_j|\bxcurr,\bycurr)$ based on batch Markov chain Monte Carlo and online sequential Monte Carlo are displayed using frequency polygons, as described in Section \ref{sec:freqPoly} of the supplement with bin width rule (\ref{eq:fpBWrule}).
 The online mean field variational Bayes approximations are Normal density functions.

 Figure \ref{fig:logisRegCompar} and its extended movie form show that online sequential Monte Carlo leads to very good approximation of the posterior distributions of $\beta_0$ and $\beta_1$.
 In contrast, online mean field variational Bayes provides overly narrow posterior density function approximations for this example.